Electro-resonance/ADF4351-USB-Serial/firmware/README.md

-# Programming the ADF4351 STM32F103CB from a RPI
+# Programming the ADF4351 STM32F103CB from an RPI

 The following instructions allow programming the firmware.elf file to the STMF103CB using an ST-LINK-V2 adapter and a 4-wire link connected to the ADF4351 board with the GND,3.3V, SWDIO and SWCLK lines.